nealey/homepage/content/blog/2023/10-21-how-i-get-from-lmy-to-psc/index.md

 I don't even know where I am when I have supper,
 I think it's before the bay area.

-When I wake up, I'm in southern Oregon.
+When I wake up, I'm in Northern California, right near Mount Shasta.
-A few hours later,
+I think.
+{{<figure src="PXL_20231022_141420597.MP.jpg" alt="Mount Shasta just after sunrise.">}}

+Around lunchtime,
 the train goes up into some mountains, and the Engineer's side is the one you want to be on to look out over the valleys.